ensody/androidmanifest-changer/README.md

  */
 int android_get_device_api_level();
 ```
+   - See https://developer.android.com/ndk/guides/sdk-versions for more information.

 **compileSdkVersion**
    - This property has no effect on NDK builds.
 API availability for the NDK is instead governed by minSdkVersion.
    - This is because C++ symbols are eagerly resolved at library load time rather than lazily resolved when first called (as they are in Java).
    - Using any symbols that are not available in the minSdkVersion will cause the library to fail to load on OS versions that do not have the newer API, regardless of whether or not those APIs will be called.
    - For a new app, choose the newest version available.
 For an existing app, update this to the latest version when convenient.
+   - See https://developer.android.com/ndk/guides/sdk-versions for more information.

 **compileSdkVersionCodename**
    - The development codename (ex.
 "S", "REL") of the framework against which the application claims to have been compiled, or null if not specified.
    - This property is the compile-time equivalent of Build.VERSION.CODENAME.
+   - See https://developer.android.com/reference/android/content/pm/ApplicationInfo#compileSdkVersionCodename for more information.

 **platformBuildVersionCode**